Summer stress syndrome - families fear friction as summer holidays loom

 So work pressures, coupled with the thought of suddenly spending 24/7 with a spouse or partner barely seen during the working week, and children requiring constant entertainment, mean holidays are a time when relationships, and the whole family dynamic, come under serious scrutiny.

 An expert opinion

-Leading consultant psychiatrist Dr Hayley van Zwanenberg said the trend of seeing holidays as a source of stress, and a test of endurance, was something that was being increasingly raised, and needed to be addressed.
+Leading Consultant Psychiatrist, Dr Hayley van Zwanenberg, said the trend of seeing holidays as a source of stress, and a test of endurance, was something that was being increasingly raised, and needed to be addressed.

-Dr van Zwanenberg, Clinical Director of the Priory Group's Wellbeing Centres, said that with mounting pressures in the workplace, and at home, taking time to step off the treadmill to recharge batteries as well as to 're-group' as a family unit away from the pressures of the daily routine was imperative.
+Dr van Zwanenberg, Clinical Director of Priory Group Wellbeing Centres, said that with mounting pressures in the workplace, and at home, taking time to step off the treadmill to recharge batteries as well as to 're-group' as a family unit away from the pressures of the daily routine was imperative.